-Different forms of the CAPM may be also found in the literature that take into account other factors such as heterogeneity of anticipations relatively to future performances of actions, etc. See for example where $E(R_i)$ is the asset's expected return, $r_f$ is the risk-free rate, $E(R_m)$ is the expected return of the market portfolio, and $\beta_i$ is the measure of risk for asset i evaluated as
+Different forms of the CAPM may be also found in the literature that take into account other factors such as heterogeneity of anticipations relatively to future performances of actions, etc. See for example Aktan et al. (2009).
+In the present paper, we assume that the CAPM defines the required return on an investment according to the equation where $E(R_i)$ is the asset's expected return, $r_f$ is the risk-free rate, $E(R_m)$ is the expected return of the market portfolio, and $\beta_i$ is the measure of risk for asset i evaluated as